lsst-dm/dmtn-103/index.rst

 While substantial developer testing can be done on the Qserv cluster at IN2P3, data availability and scale require certain tests to be run at NCSA.
 Image datasets have been provided from ``/datasets`` in the common NCSA GPFS filesystem.
 The User File Workspace for the Notebook Aspect of the instance is also provided from ``/jhome`` in GPFS.
-Authentication is only provided for the Notebook Aspect via CILogon.
+Authentication is provided via an OAuth proxy that gives single sign-on (SSO) capability.

 The ``lsst-lsp-stable`` instance has only had a Notebook Aspect deployed, with image datasets and the User File Workspace from GPFS and authentication via CILogon.
+Recently Portal and Web API Aspects have been deployed in this instance.

 At times, "pop-up" deployments of the LSP (just the Notebook Aspect) on GKE have been used to support elastic, short-term usage.
 Images are copied to the cloud and the User File Workspace is also provided there, with no direct connection to NCSA resources.